bsneider/docs-as-code/docs/git/git-hygiene.md

 ## About the Instructor

-Course by Brandon Sneider (Senior Platform Engineer) Leader of Cloud Advisory Council, Cloud Elite (Dev Leads and Above), and Security Council Led development of T3 Buy & Hold Algorithm use to trade 40+ BN USD of AUM Led development of distributed system DailyIndex Creator of serverless, multi-cloud, multi-platform mobile apps
+Course by Brandon Sneider (Senior Platform Engineer)

+- Leader of Cloud Advisory Council, Cloud Elite (Dev Leads and Above), and Security Council
+- Led development Algorithm use to trade 40+ BN USD of AUM
+- Led development of distributed system DailyIndex
+- Creator of serverless, multi-cloud, multi-platform mobile apps

 ## Additional Resources